-A problem occasionally occurs, especially in SGI XE270 admin nodes, where the active-backup or 802.3ad bonded bond0 interface contains an Ethernet eth2 interface that is down/not linked.
+A problem occasionally occurs, especially in SGI XE 270 admin nodes, where the active-backup or 802.3ad bonded bond0 interface contains an Ethernet eth2 interface that is down/not linked.
 To verify this, perform the following:

-- Check the Ethernet port of the add-in card and confirm that it is lit. - Confirm that the add-in card connection to the management switches is using port 0 with port 1 not connected (so not miswired). - If you look at /proc/net/bonding/bond0 file, you can confirm that eth2 is the link that is down. - Use the /sbin/ethtool eth2 command and confirm that the Link detected: is no. - Run the commands if config up eth3 and the run the /sbin/ethtool eth3 command to determine if the link detected is yes.
+- · Check the Ethernet port of the add-in card and confirm that it is lit. - Confirm that the add-in card connection to the management switches is using port 0 with port 1 not connected (so not miswired). - If you look at /proc/net/bonding/bond0 file, you can confirm that eth2 is the link that is down. - Use the /sbin/ethtool eth2 command and confirm that the Link detected: is no. - Run the commands ip link set eth up and then run the /sbin/ethtool eth3 command to determine if the link detected is yes.

 In this scenario, it is likely that the eth2/eth3 interfaces have been swapped.
-Another clue is that if eth2 (look at /proc/net/bonding/bond0 since the bond enforces the same MAC address for all bonded members) has a MAC address that is larger than the MAC address of eth3 (as seen by ifconfig eth3).
+Another clue is that if eth2 (look at /proc/net/bonding/bond0 since the bond enforces the same MAC address for all bonded members) has a MAC address that is larger than the MAC address of eth3 (as seen by ip addr show eth3).